barriquello/wsnet_ec/README.md

 2 - Install MingW: http://www.mingw.org/

-3 - Install the folowing software libraries to MingW (it is required for compiling the simulator, but nbot the models)
+3 - Install the folowing software libraries to MingW (it is required for compiling the simulator, but not the models)

     libglib2.0-0, libxml2, libgsl0, libiconv